 Research Interests

-Topics: Performance measurement, dynamic contracting, accounting rules, dynamic games, real options, information disclosure
+Topics: Performance measurement, dynamic contracting, information disclosure, accounting rules, management accounting, structural estimation

 Methodologies: Analytical, archival